Are Verbal Agreements Legally Binding in Hong Kong?

 Last updated: 2021-05-25 (originally published on 2019-04-06) — by Sikhei Leung

-Stronger than oak you say?
-It didn’t work out so well for Tom’s Cruise’s Jerry Maguire.
+Your word is stronger than oak you say?
+Tom Cruise’s Jerry Maguire role did not seem to be the case.
 Find out if you’ve got a leg to stand on after that oaken one has been pulled out from under you.

 “Casual” Business: Are Verbal Employment Agreements Legal in Hong Kong?

 Imagine this: You have been searching for months for the right employee when a stellar candidate shows up at your doorstep.
 Lost in the excitement of discussing the endless possibilities arising from this relationship, both you and the candidate verbally agree to an employment contract.
 Only later do you realise in abject horror: Not a single thing agreed to was written down.

 Fear not, in Hong Kong, verbal employment agreements are legal under the Employment Ordinance (Cap.
 57).
 Before you start wracking your brain trying to recall that one instance twenty years ago where a verbal agreement may or may not have been made, know that just like any other contract, verbal employment agreements are specifically defined and have requirements that need to be met in order to be legal and enforceable.

 The Employment Ordinance defines a verbal employment agreement as a contract of employment (僱傭合約), whereby one person agrees to employ another and that other agrees to serve his employer as an employee.
 This also includes contracts of apprenticeship.
 The agreement can be in writing, or oral.
 It can also be express or implied, implied meaning certain terms were not orally mentioned or written down, but are incorporated in the agreement according to the law, or inferred from previous dealings between the employer and the employee.
 It’s wise to keep that last point in mind.